mohanapriya1994/ContentConceptsData/services/journal_selection.md

     {
       id: 2,
       question: "Is my information secure with you?",
-      answer: "We can edit as per two English language styles – American English and British English.
-You can choose your preferred language style in the online submission form."
+      answer: "We can edit as per two English language styles – American English and British English."
     }
   ]
 }
 key: "journal_selection"
 parentType: "content_development"
 ---

+One of the key task in publishing is selecting the right journal for your paper.
+More often papers are rejected becuase the topic may not be relevant for the selected journal.
+Let our experts choose the right journal for your manuscript